tom474/tmc_bookstore_website/README.md

 # TMC Bookstore Website

-TMC Bookstore is an online platform that allows users to browse and explore books seamlessly.
-It features a structured layout for easy navigation and book discovery.
+TMC Bookstore is a user-friendly online platform that enables book lovers to browse, explore, and discover a wide range of books seamlessly.
+With a structured layout and intuitive navigation, users can easily find their next great read.

 ## Tech Stack

 - HTML
 - CSS
 - JavaScript

 ## Features

-- **Home Page**: Displays featured books and new arrivals.
+- **Home Page**: Showcases featured books and the latest arrivals.
-- **Category Page**: Display books by category.
+- **Category Page**: Organizes books by genre for easy browsing.
-- **Book Detail Page**: Shows book title, author, price, description, and rating.
+- **Book Detail Page**: Displays book title, author, price, description, and ratings.
-- **Contact Page**: Includes a contact form, store location, and social media links.
+- **Contact Page**: Includes a contact form, store location, and social media links for user inquiries.